 It’s almost 5:00 pm and you forgot to plan dinner again.
 Your kids are hungry and asking every 5 minutes, “Mom, what’s for dinner?”
 You start to look around the kitchen for quick dinner ideas.
 You think to yourself, there must be a better way.
 Dinner doesn’t have to be this stressful.
 The good news is, there is a better way.
-You can use this easy meal planning guide for beginners to start a simple weekly meal plan.
+You can use this easy meal planning ideas for beginners to start a simple weekly meal plan.

 Note: For your convenience, this post includes affiliate links.
 If you make a purchase, I will receive a commission at no additional cost to you.
 Read my full disclosure policy here.

-Getting Started with a Meal Planner
+Getting Started with a Meal Planning Template

-You can start meal planning several different ways.
+You can start meal planning in several different ways.
 You can create a weekly plan, bi-weekly plan or monthly plan.
 In your plan, you can have meal themed days like Meatless Monday and Taco Tuesday or you can have a weekly theme like crockpot week or one-dish dinners for a week.

 One reason many people don’t keep up with meal planning is that they think it takes too much time.
 I suggest starting with a weekly meal plan that you can probably complete in 10-15 minutes.
 Then if you want to do a longer plan, you can.